Signed and Sealed in Blood

 Signed and Sealed in Blood is the eighth studio album by the Dropkick Murphys.
 The album was released on January 8, 2013, on the band's Born & Bred Records label.
 The album debuted at No. 9 on the Billboard 200 albums chart, the third highest debut for the band.

 The album has produced four singles including "Rose Tattoo" and "The Season's Upon Us", a Christmas themed song that became one of the band's more successful charting singles.
 "The Boys Are Back" and "Out of Our Heads" (which was also used as the theme song for the television show, Boston's Finest) were also released as singles.
 A special 2013 charity version titled "Rose Tattoo" featuring Bruce Springsteen was released in response to the Boston Marathon bombing.
-The single reached #25 on the Rock Songs chart.
+The single reached No. 25 on the Rock Songs chart.
 "Prisoner's Song" has been heavily featured in commercials for Captain Morgan's liquor and in July 2017 it was used in the season 8 trailer for The Walking Dead.
 It was also the final album to feature Scruffy Wallace on Bagpipes and Whistles.